Quantum entropy and cardinality of the rational numbers: 2. Black body radiation and cardinality of

 {${O_{1}}:$ the order relation $ < $ has the least upper bound property.
 Every nonempty subset $A$ of $R$ that is bounded above has a least upper bound,}

 {${O_{2}}:$ if x $<$ y, then there exists an element z such that x $<$ z and z $<$ y, where $x,y,z \in R$.}

-{The real numbers with the above order properties form a linear continuum and coordinatize the real line by the completeness axiom [5,8,9].
+{The real numbers with the above order properties form a linear continuum and coordinatize the real line by the completeness axiom [5,9,10].
 We can introduce the standard topology of open intervals $(a,b)$ in $R$ where $a,b \in R$ and $a < b$, [5,7].
 This topology coincides with the order topology derived from the order relation of $R$ and satisfy the Hausdorff condition due to the order property $O_{2}$ [7].
 We express $R$ as $(- \infty, \infty)$ with the understanding that the limit $x \rightarrow \infty, ~ x \in R$ means $x$ can be increased indefinitely without any upper bound [5].
 This implies that $z$ given by: $z = x + \epsilon, ~ \epsilon > 0,$ ceases to exist as a real number in the limit $x \rightarrow \infty$.
 Otherwise, we can choose the g.l.b of the set $\{z = x + \epsilon ~|~ \epsilon > 0, x \rightarrow \infty \}$ as the l.u.b of $R$ to have a connected set.
 This is similar but not same as the Dedekind cut axiom [7].
+We can denote this hypothetical real number by $\infty$.
 However, this hypothetical real number together with the hypothetical set of real numbers $\{z = x + \epsilon ~|~ \epsilon > 0, x \rightarrow \infty \}$ violate the original assumption that the limit $x \rightarrow \infty, ~ x \in R$ means that $x$ can be increased indefinitely without any upper bound.
-We summarize the above discussions as the fundamental axiom:}
+We summarize the above discussions as the fundamental proposition:}